cchauche/postman-pokemon/README.md

 ```
 npm install
 ```
-2. Once the installation has we have to initialize the JSON database file by running the command:
+2. Once the installation is complete we have to initialize the JSON database file by running the command:
 ```
 npm run restoredb
 ```